 The Hunger Games by Suzanne Collins has captivated readers and movie-watchers alike for more than a decade.
 With the publication of A Ballad of Songbirds and Snakes, you may be looking for a re-read, or perhaps you never read the books in the first place.
 So what is the best way to read The Hunger Games books in order?

 First, we’ll list The Hunger Games series according to both publication order and chronological order.
-Finally, we’ll list out the proper Hunger Games movie order for those who like to watch the films after reading the books.
+Finally, we’ll list out The Hunger Games movie order for those who like to watch the film adaptations after reading the books.

 The Hunger Games Summary

-The Hunger Games is a dystopian series of books that depicts Panem, a corrupted, perverted, and debased nation, that consists of twelve major districts, and an underground 13th district.
-The Capitol hosts a televised competition annually that exerts controls over the twelve districts.
+The Hunger Games is a dystopian series of books that depicts Panem, a corrupted, perverted, and debased nation, that consists of twelve major districts.
+The Capitol hosts a televised competition annually that exerts control over the twelve districts.

-This annual game involves the selection of tributes: a teenage male and female aged between the range of twelve and eighteen years.
-Each of the twelve districts would appoint two tributes, who will compete with 22 other tributes.
+This annual game involves the selection of tributes: A teenage male and female between twelve and eighteen years of age.
+Each of the twelve districts appoint two tributes, who will compete against the 22 other tributes.

-Kill or die.
-Participants have no choice but to comply if they want to live.
+Participants have no choice but to kill if they want to live.
 The Hunger Games only crowns one winner.
 All the rest must perish.

-The Hunger Games revolves around a 16-year-old, Katniss Everdeen, who resides in District 12 who volunteered to participate in the 74th annual Hunger Games in place of her 12-year-old, younger sister, Primrose Everdeen.
+The first book in this series, The Hunger Games, revolves around a 16-year-old, Katniss Everdeen, who resides in District 12.
+She volunteers to participate in the 74th Annual Hunger Games in place of her 12-year-old sister, Primrose Everdeen.